itz-real-ks/tgpt/README.md

 tgpt is a cross-platform command-line interface (CLI) tool that allows you to use AI chatbot in your Terminal without requiring API keys.

+###### This fork was possible with the only helps of ChatGPT, DuckAI (multiple models), PhindAI, Meta AI they provided the bases of this fork
 <img src="https://github.com/user-attachments/assets/1b554b99-79ca-45b7-87ff-7713b7fd9437" alt="Demo" width="800" height="500">

 ### Now added support for Termux! 🚀